micmejia/bible-dump/NKJV/Matthew/Matt 26.md

 But Peter followed Him at a distance to the high priest's courtyard.
 And he went in and sat with the servants to see the end.

 ###### 59
-Now the chief priests, [^k]the elders, and all the council sought false testimony against Jesus to put Him to death,
+Now the chief priests, the elders, and all the council sought false testimony against Jesus to put Him to death,

 ###### 60
-[^l]but found none.
+but found none.
 Even though many false witnesses came forward, they found none.
-But at last two [^m]false witnesses came forward
+But at last two false witnesses came forward

 ###### 61
 and said, "This _fellow_ said, 'I am able to destroy the temple of God and to build it in three days.' "